dev-rebecca/my-app/README.md

 # How to Configure ✨

-1. Import database
-2. Configure imported database with the following settings, or alter settings in db.php:

-    $dbURI = 'mysql:host=localhost;port=8889;dbname=wildlife-watcher';
-    $dbconn = new PDO($dbURI, 'user1', 'user1');
+1. Pull both the "wildlife-watcher" and "ws" repositories onto your device.
+The "wildlife-watcher" folder needs to sit in your localhost directory.
+2. Import the "wildlife-watcher.sql" database into MySQL.
+Set up access with your own username and password.
+3. Configure the "db.php" file in the "ws" folder; with your own desired port, username and password.

-3. In your terminal: "npm update" to install packages
+4. In your terminal within "wildlife-watcher", run "npm update" to install all required packages.

-4. The app should be functional.
-Either register your own account or use the following to login:
+5. The app should be functional!
+Either register your own account or use the following to login for some preset information:

     email: bob@gmail.com
     password: Password!1

+Happy wildlife watching!

 # Technologies Used ✨